 Open Source Accounting Software and Tutorials

 Find out about a few options for open source accounting software that can be used for business and personal accounting.
 Learn about tutorials available for these programs.
-Schools offering Accounting degrees can also be found in these popular choices.

 Open source accounting software is software that comes with the source code so that it can modified by anyone.
 This allows individuals and companies to tailor the accounting programs to fit their needs.
 Open source accounting programs are available from many software developers.
 In some cases, tutorials are offered by the developers to help users learn to use the software and to learn to alter the source code.